kimchitsigai/Articles-and-Tutorials/exim_send-only_mail_server.md

 ## Configure Exim for Local Mail Service

-To start the Exim configuration, execute:
+To configure Exim for your environment, execute:

 	sudo dpkg-reconfigure exim4-config

 and configure everything according to your needs.
+If you need to modify any of your settings, simply re-run the configuration wizard.

 #### Mail Server Configuration Type

-The first configuration window you encounter will ask you to select the `mail server configuration type that best meets your needs.` If not already highlighted, use the arrow keys on your keyboard to select `internet site; mail is sent and received directly using SMTP`:
+The first configuration window you encounter will ask you to select the "**mail server configuration type that best meets your needs**."
+If not already highlighted, use the arrow keys on your keyboard to select `internet site; mail is sent and received directly using SMTP`:

 ![Select the option for internet site](./images/exim4_internet_site.png)